pgurnig/git-db-reset-hard/README.md

 ```

 ## Types of Resets
-`git reset --hard` is one type of reset among three: `--hard`, `--mixed` and `--soft`.
-Each of these affects the *Working Tree*, *Staging Area* and *HEAD* in different ways, as we'll see below.
+`git reset --hard` is one of three types of reset: `--hard`, `--mixed`, and `--soft`.
+Each impacts the *Working Tree*, *Staging Area*, and *HEAD* differently, as explained below.

-`git reset --hard HEAD~n` impacts all three areas.
-It reverts everything back to the commit specified by *n*.
-What's interesting is that the *Object Database* may still retain references committed after *n*, but HEAD will move *n* commits back.
-Think of this as starting over cleanly from the last commit where you want to start cleanly everywhere, including your local files.
+`git reset --hard HEAD~n` affects all three areas by restoring them to the state of the commit specified by *n* with an important distinction for the *Object Database*.
+The *Object Database* still retains references to commits after *n*, even though HEAD moves *n* commits back.
+This effectively provides a clean slate from the specified commit, including changes to local files.

 | Moves HEAD | Reverts Staging | Reverts Working |
 |:----------:|:---------------:|:---------------:|
 |     Y      |       Y         |       Y         |

-`git reset --mixed HEAD~n` impacts two areas, clearing your *Staging Area* and moving HEAD while leaving your *Working Tree* intact.
-In the case of `mixed`, your local files remain intact while your *Staging Area* and HEAD revert to the *n* state allowing you to redo the *index* and commit.
+`git reset --mixed HEAD~n` affects two areas by clearing the Staging Area and moving HEAD, while leaving the *Working Tree* unchanged.
+With `--mixed`, your local files remain untouched, but the *Staging Area* and HEAD return to the *n* state, allowing you to revise the *index* and commit.

 | Moves HEAD | Reverts Staging | Reverts Working |
 |:----------:|:---------------:|:---------------:|
 |     Y      |       Y         |       N         |

-`git reset --soft HEAD~n` impacts only HEAD leaving your *Working Tree* and *Staging Area* intact.
-You might use this to further refine the *Staging Area* and *Working Tree* for a particular commit.
+`git reset --soft HEAD~n` affects only HEAD, leaving the *Working Tree* and *Staging Area* unchanged.
+This option is useful for refining the *Staging Area* and *Working Tree* before making a new commit.

 | Moves HEAD | Reverts Staging | Reverts Working |
 |:----------:|:---------------:|:---------------:|